 1. Significant Risk of Weight Gain and Obesity

-> A study conducted by Princeton University , found that rats that were fed HFCS gained fat 300% more quickly than those fed an equal (or slightly larger) dose of fruit-derived sugar.
+A study conducted by Princeton University , found that rats that were fed HFCS gained fat 300% more quickly than those fed an equal (or slightly larger) serving of fruit-derived sugar.

-> 2. Increased Risk of Developing Type-2 Diabetes
+2. Increased Risk of Developing Type-2 Diabetes

 Consumption of high-fructose corn syrup can lead to a huge increase in the likelihood of developing diabetes .
 This life-long condition can be avoided in most cases.
 Excessive amounts of soda, energy drinks and junk-food aren’t worth losing a foot or going blind for.